Office of Personnel Management.

 Under the existing regulations, OPM retains oversight authority to review agency head approvals of law enforcement officer, firefighter, and nuclear materials courier decisions.
 When we issued the FERS final rules for law enforcement officers, firefighters and air traffic controllers, we explained the reason for OPM oversight: “OPM's oversight role is an inherent part of its underlying statutory authority to make these determinations and its continuing responsibility to determine whether continued delegation of this authority is appropriate” (57 FR 32687).

 In the years since we delegated law enforcement officer and firefighter decision-making authority to agencies, there have been occasional problems with agency compliance with the recordkeeping and notice provisions of the oversight regulations.
 Each agency is required by regulation to maintain records of law enforcement and firefighter retirement coverage approvals made by the agency head, and must send a notice to OPM whenever a position is approved for law enforcement and firefighter retirement coverage.
 On one occasion, an agency requested that we provide copies of all law enforcement notices that the agency had sent to OPM since 1987 because the agency could not locate its records.
 Recently, OPM noticed that an agency had submitted a notice of law enforcement officer coverage for a position that had been established more than 22 years before.
-When OPM asked for clarification of the approval under its oversight authority, the agency responded that it had neglected to approve or send OPM the required notice for the position because agency staff “did not realize that LEO approval was necessary.”
+When OPM asked for clarification of the approval under its oversight authority, the agency responded that it had neglected to approve or send OPM the required notice for the position because agency staff “did not realize that LEO approval Start Printed Page 73575was necessary.”
 Occasionally, OPM has had to exercise oversight by reviewing an agency law enforcement officer or firefighter retirement coverage decision, or by intervening in an appeal to the U.S. Merit Systems Protection Board of an agency law enforcement officer or firefighter retirement coverage decision.

 In addition, under current procedures, when an employee who has law enforcement officer or firefighter service applies for retirement, the agency must send a letter containing information on the employee's law enforcement officer or firefighter service history to OPM with the employee's retirement application.
 OPM uses this letter and other information to determine whether the employee is eligible for law enforcement officer or firefighter retirement and an enhanced annuity computation.
 Under this procedure, if an agency has erroneously allowed law enforcement officer or firefighter retirement coverage or service credit, the error may not be discovered until OPM receives the employee's retirement application and determines that the employee is not entitled to retire under the law enforcement officer or firefighter retirement provisions, or determines that the employee has insufficient law enforcement officer or firefighter service for the higher law enforcement officer or firefighter annuity computation.
 These errors may result in an erroneous separation, and, thus, may be costly to an agency and traumatic for an employee.